Eyes Without a Face (film): Release

+American version

-For the American release in 1962, the film was edited, dubbed into English, and re-titled The Horror Chamber of Dr. Faustus.
+For the American release in 1962, the film was edited, dubbed into English, and re-titled The Horror Chamber of Dr. Faustus; distributor Lopert Pictures, a division of United Artists that specialized in arthouse and foreign releases, released the film on a double bill with The Manster (1959).
 Edits in the Dr. Faustus version removed parts of the heterografting scene as well as scenes showing Doctor Génessier's more human side, such as his loving care for a small child at his clinic.
-The distributors recognized the artistic merit of the film and played up that element in promotion with an advertisement quoting the London Observer's positive statements about the film and mentioned its showing at the Edinburgh Film Festival.
-This was in contrast to the presentation of the secondary feature, The Manster (1962), which mainly focused on the carny-show aspect with its "two-headed monster" and "Invasion from outer space by two-headed creature killer".
+Lopert Pictures recognized the artistic merit of the film, and played up that element in promotion with an advertisement quoting the London Observer's positive statements about the film and mentioned its showing at the Edinburgh Film Festival.
+This was in contrast to their presentation of The Manster, which mainly focused on its carny show qualities with its "two-headed monster" and "Invasion from outer space by two-headed creature killer".
 Eyes Without a Face had a very limited initial run and there was little commentary from the American mainstream press.